-Scootering’s popularity in the United States ebbs and flows, but there has been a devoted community of scooter enthusiasts riding and celebrating the Vespa since the 1950s.
-The VCOA is America’s longest-running national club, in its 30th year, and the official U.S. affiliate of the Vespa World Club.
-VCOA-Chicago is one of the VCOA's first (and largest) local chapters, with more than 60 members.
+The Vespa's popularity in the United States ebbs and flows, but a devoted community of scooter enthusiasts has consistently been riding and celebrating the Vespa since the 1950s.
+The Vespa Club of America is America’s longest-running national club, in its 30th year, and the official U.S. affiliate of the Vespa World Club.
+VCOA-Chicago is one of the VCOA's oldest and largest local chapters, with almost 80 members.

-Whatever scooter you ride, VCOA-Chicago invites you to join the diverse Chicagoland scootering community.
-We encourage you to get involved, get excited about scootering, and become a part of scooter culture’s rich history.
+VCOA-Chicago invites you to join the Chicagoland scootering community.
+Whatever scooter you ride, we encourage you to get involved, get excited about scootering, and become a part of scootering’s rich history.

 Ride with Us!